-The RID Survey Scholar will use our Harmful Language Statement and relevant literature as a framework for developing recommendations on descriptive practices that align with anti-racism, diversity, equity, and inclusion initiatives in the library and across campus.
-The Scholar will critically examine systemic harm or inequities in library descriptive practices, identify potential community partners for collaborative projects, and recommend solutions that are reparative, fostering an anti-oppressive approach to discovery and access.
+The RID Survey Scholar uses our Harmful Language Statement and relevant literature as a framework for developing recommendations on descriptive practices that align with anti-racism, diversity, equity, and inclusion initiatives in the library and across campus.
+The Scholar critically examines systemic harm or inequities in library descriptive practices, identifies potential community partners for collaborative projects, and recommends solutions that are reparative, fostering an anti-oppressive approach to discovery and access.

-The Scholar will experience guided critical reflection throughout the project to make meaning of the intersections among academic knowledge, civic engagement, diversity, positionality, and power.
-We will customize the scope of the intern’s work by employing the student’s interests and expertise, department priorities, and the size of the collections.
+The Scholar experiences guided critical reflection throughout the project to make meaning of the intersections among academic knowledge, civic engagement, diversity, positionality, and power.
+We will customize the scope of the Scholar's work by employing the student’s interests and expertise, department priorities, and the size of the collections.
 Scholars may express interest in particular areas of the library collections, including archival finding aids, digital collections metadata (ContentDM), scholarship repository metadata (Digital Commons), rare books, and catalog metadata (Sierra).

 At the conclusion of the internship, the Scholar will have in-depth knowledge of current issues in reparative description work, skills in primary source research, and experience in professional writing and presentation.
 The Scholar will have the opportunity to continue their academic contributions after the internship by co-authoring publications and presentations with the supervising librarians.